jonjohnsonjr/til/post/graphviz/jig.md

 We have the current traversal in our browser history, but that's not very easy to visualize either.

 Let's make a small modification to how we generate links so we can render the traversal.
-Instead of setting the query string parameter, we are just going to append it.
+Instead of setting the query string parameter to a single value, we can put multiple `n` values in the `href` URL.
 Now the last element is our root, but we will render the path along to it.

 Let's look at a traversal from `go-containerregistry` down to `logrus` through `tar-split`.